 Love sweet potatoes, but want to jazz them up a bit?
-This Twice Baked Sweet Potatoes recipe uses bold flavors like mascarpone, garlic, and oregano to complement the classic, sweet tuber.
+This Twice Baked Sweet Potatoes recipe uses the bold flavors of mascarpone, garlic, and oregano to complement the classic, sweet tuber.

 Twice Baked Sweet Potatoes take the deliciousness of whipped sweet potatoes and put them into their own little, serveable boats.

-For the in-depth explanation, I suggest to you check out what Alton Brown has to say about the subject.
-This will make for great dinner conversation, especially the part about “man yams.”
+For the in-depth explanation, I suggest you check out what Alton Brown has to say about the subject.
+This will make for a great dinner conversation, especially the part about, “man yams.”

 If you want the Cliff Notes version, here goes: both are root vegetables that come from a flowering plant.
 However, yams are long, cylindrical, and have an almost bark-like exterior.
-They are also drier and more starchy.
+They are also drier and more starchy in terms of texture.

 Sweet potatoes, on the other hand, have tapered ends and skin similar to the potatoes we all know and love.
-The skin and flesh of these can all vary based on the specific type of sweet potato we are talking about and they are not just the orange/copper colored variety you think of.
+The skin and flesh color of these can all vary based on the specific type of sweet potato we are talking about and they are not just the orange/copper colored variety you immediately envision.

 You learn something new every day!
-This Twice Baked Sweet Potatoes recipe makes use of the orange-flesh variety of sweet potato, but feel free to try it with others if that is what your grocery store is carrying or if you want to try it with something different yourself!
+This Twice Baked Sweet Potatoes recipe makes use of the orange-flesh variety of sweet potato, but feel free to try it with other sweet potato varieties if that is what your grocery store is carrying or if you want to try it with something different yourself!

 Twice Baked Sweet Potatoes can be served as a side dish or entree.
 Sweet savory and just plain delicious, it is no wonder they go fast.
 With 300 calories a serving, they are a winning recipe!